Assessment and Employment Referral

 Among the most pressing and common questions we hear from autistic adults and their families are: What is the right job for me?
 What talents do I have that might not be apparent on the surface?
 What supports will I need to be successful in the workplace?

-A driving motivation for the Initiative for Autism, Innovation, and the Workforce is to help individuals answer these questions, and to help our employment partners learn how to fully utilize the capabilities of autistic employees — the “autism advantage” — by recruiting and optimally employing autistic individuals with educational levels ranging from high school to college and beyond.
+A driving motivation for the Frist Center for Autism and Innovation is to help individuals answer these questions, and to help our employment partners learn how to fully utilize the capabilities of autistic employees — the “autism advantage” — by recruiting and optimally employing autistic individuals with educational levels ranging from high school to college and beyond.

-Beginning June of 2018, we’re partnering with Currey Ingram Academy and Specialisterne to develop a month-long pre-employment workshop for high-schoolers and young adults aged 15-20 on the spectrum.
+Beginning June of 2018, we partnered with Currey Ingram Academy and Specialisterne to develop a month-long pre-employment workshop for high-schoolers and young adults aged 15-20 on the spectrum.

-Tentatively called the Workforce Readiness and Preparation (WRAP) workshop for students with autism, this four-week course is built upon the development methodology used by Specialisterne to assess, train, and integrate their autistic employees for more than ten years.
+Called the Workforce Readiness and Preparation (WRaP) workshop for students with autism, this four-week course is built upon the development methodology used by Specialisterne to assess, train, and integrate their autistic employees for more than ten years.

-The first WRAP workshop will be at Currey Ingram Academy, and we hope to expand it in future years with a similar project for college-aged students.
+The first WRaP workshop took place at Currey Ingram Academy, and we hope to expand it in future years with a similar project for college-aged students.

 Employment Assessment and Referral Program